Gene Shoemaker was an astrogeologist. In fact, he was the very first astrogeologist.

 • was the principal investigator in the Apollo 11 mission’s Lunar Geology Experiment – Apollo 11 was the one that put Neil Armstrong and Buzz Aldrin on the moon.

-• was also a live TV commentator for CBS News on the Apollo 11 mission.
+• was a live TV commentator for CBS News on the Apollo 11 mission.

-• told people that missing out on a moon landing was the biggest disappointment of his life.
+• said missing out on a moon landing was the biggest disappointment of his life.

 • traveled to the moon in the end.
 He is currently (2014) the only person in history whose funeral ashes have been taken to the moon.